-Third country branches of credit institutions, in-scope insurance undertakings or in-scope investment firms have to date been required to apply the F&P regime to e.g. the branch manager as a PCF holder.
-The Central Bank has indicated that SEAR will apply to incoming 'third country' branches and all outgoing branches.
-The extension of SEAR to these branches will require a significant overhaul of governance arrangements to support those individuals in complying with the Common Conduct Standards.
-Additional Conduct Standards and the 'Duty of Responsibility'.
+Third country branches of credit institutions, in-scope insurance undertakings or in-scope investment firms have to date been required to apply the F&P regime to e.g. the branch manager as a PCF.
+The Consultation confirms that SEAR will apply to incoming 'third country' branches and all outgoing branches.
+The Consultation also clarifies that the Conduct Standards will apply to all incoming and outgoing Third Country and EEA branches.
+The extension of SEAR and the Conduct Standards to these branches will require a significant overhaul of governance arrangements to support those individuals in complying with the Duty of Responsibility and the Conduct Standards.

-- Identify your firm's population of 'in scope' PCFs and understand how this compares with your current fitness and probity population

-- Accurately documenting PCF

-holders' responsibilities and

-creating responsibility maps

-requires careful and detailed

-diligence of your firm's 'as is'

-position before devising the 'to
+- Identify your firm's population of 'in scope' PCFs and understand how this compares with your current fitness and probity population - Accurately documenting PCF holders' responsibilities and creating responsibility maps requires careful and detailed diligence of your firm's 'as is' position before devising the 'to be' position - Records of PCF holders' current responsibilities often overlap or may have become out of date over time.

-be' position

-- Records of PCF holders' current responsibilities often overlap or may have become out of date over time.
 They are often documented in different ways (job descriptions, employment contracts, committee terms of reference, team charters).

-RFSPs should start this diligence exercise now

-- Allocating 'prescribed', 'inherent' and 'other' responsibilities must be done 'holistically'.

-This also involves consultation

-- with the PCF holders involved.
+RFSPs should start this diligence exercise now - Allocating 'prescribed', 'inherent' and 'other' responsibilities must be done 'holistically'.
+This also involves consultation with the PCF holders involved.
 Methodological allocation of responsibilities, based on detailed diligence, will help avoid 'overlaps' and 'underlaps' between responsibilities and maximise clarity

-- Consider how your firm will 'arbitrate' any differences of views between PCF holders as to their respective responsibilities

-- Producing 'management responsibility maps' presents an opportunity to review and update governance arrangements (e.g. reporting lines, interactions between board and other committees, group fora and other group entities)

-- Consider how your

-implementation of the new

-regime overlaps with other

-internal processes (e.g. legal

-authority delegation, outsourcing
+- Consider how your firm will 'arbitrate' any differences of views between PCF holders as to their respective responsibilities - Producing 'management' responsibility maps' presents an opportunity to review and update governance arrangements (e.g. reporting lines, interactions between board and other committees, group fora and other group entities) - Consider how your implementation of the new regime overlaps with other internal processes (e.g. legal authority delegation, outsourcing arrangements etc.)

-arrangements etc.)